azrafe7/standalone-whatsapp-web/README.md

 so you can read and write your messages distraction-free, and always have them available in a separate window, away from your browsing tabs.

+If you already have WhatsApp Web open, it will move that tab to the popup.

 Right-click the extension icon and select "Re-attach as tab..." from the context menu to reattach WhatsApp Web as a tab in your currently open window.